 “What do you suppose that’s about,” I asked George in reference to my invitation to attend.
 “Is it like Let’s Make a Deal, and I’m supposed to load all kinds of weird stuff into my purse so I can cover the bingo spaces?”
 George didn’t look that interested, and in fact, took himself on his own local brewery crawl once I was safely out of … Continue reading Purse Bingo.
 Whaaat?

-I’m sure everyone has neighbors on a spectrum from Wonderful to Oh My God.
+I’m sure everyone has neighbors on the spectrum of Wonderful to Oh My God.
 I do, too.
 Sadly, my next -door neighbor doesn’t land on the good side.
 Thankfully, they have no idea who I really am as a person or that I write a blog, so I can rant all I want here!
 Tee Hee!
 But for neighbors of mine who do follow me, … Continue reading My Neighbor Makes Me Crazy

 I made this mistake the other day on a Facebook site.
 Sincerely looking for tips as to what mistakes people had made or regretted as they began blogging, I posted the question on a conversation stream and got crickets.
 My first reaction was sadness that no one on the stream responded.
 Then confusion.
 Then ahh, I wonder if they think I’m trying to get an … Continue reading Why You Shouldn’t Ask a Blogger for Tips